jasonjmcghee/WebMCP/README.md

 _If you're interested in setting it up manually, use the command `npx -y @jason.today/webmcp@latest --mcp`._

 _Auto-install was inspired by Smithery, but their code is AGPL so I wrote this myself.
-If you don't see your mcp client , please let me know what the config path is, and I'll add it._
+If it doesn't work for you or you don't see your mcp client, please file an issue._

 #### Using WebMCP